 The bursting of the dot-com bubble, combined with the 9/11 attacks in 2001, led to a three-year bear market.
 Stocks didn’t even begin to recover until 2003.
 And the worst performers were (naturally) the internet stocks that managed to survive the dot-com bubble bursting purge.
 Thus, their recovery was swifter, causing the Nasdaq to outpace both the S&P and the Dow by more than 20% that year.

 And, of course, there was 2009, which was the year America finally stopped the bleeding from the Great Recession, caused by the subprime mortgage crisis.
 Again, Nasdaq stocks, because of their high valuations prior to 2008, had suffered the worst of the sell-off.
 So when stocks started their long recovery, in March 2009, the Nasdaq rose the fastest.

 Each situation is different.
 A global pandemic is a whole different animal from a dot-com bubble burst or a normal (i.e. not self-imposed, for health reasons) recession.
-So who knows what the last three and a half months of 2020 will hold.

 Investment analyst and Chief Analyst of Cabot Wealth Daily, Chris Preston brings you all the latest from the investing world.
 Sign up to get updates and breaking news delivered FREE to your inbox.
 Get unlimited access to our library of complimentary investing reports.Sign up now!

 *This post has been updated from an original version.